Top Archaeological Sites In Greece You Have To See To Believe

 The most famous and most visited archaeological site in Greece is the Acropolis of Athens.
 Usually crowded all year long, it’s a must-visit site in Greece, and you cannot miss your itinerary of heading to the island’s capital.

-Also known as the Sacred Rock, the archaeological site overlooks the whole site of Athens as it is the highest point in the capital.
+Also known as the Sacred Rock, the archaeological site overlooks the whole site of Athens as it is the highest point of Athens.
 The Acropolis is the most remarkable heritage of the Classical period and one of Europe’s most prominent ancient monuments.

 Archaeological Sites In Greece - Parthenon on Acropolis, Athens, Greece